AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/detailed_walkthrough.rst

 * The method

+  * Voronoi-Otsu : objects will be assigned an ID by using the Voronoi diagram of the centroids of each object, then using Otsu's thresholding to separate them.
+The sigmas should roughly match cell diameter.
   * Connected components : all separated items with a value above the threshold will be labeled as an instance
   * Watershed : objects will be assigned an ID by using the gradient probability at the center of each (set the threshold to a decently high probability for best results).

 * The threshold : Objects above this threshold will be retained as single instances.